Arami Ullón: Career

 Continuing her career as a producer, she also worked on music videos, TV ads, the production of shows for children as “Lori Club”.
 Two years later, she directed the film Béckon, also in Paraguay.

 Along with Mario Ferreiro, Ullón promoted the arts in a club called El Café de la Iguana by presenting live music and organizing art exhibitions.
 In 2001, Ullón embarked on an even more ambitious initiative to facilitate the conversations about social themes and promote the arts: La Plazita presented up to five events every week featuring movies, art exhibitions, live music, or plays.

 Her career continued developing in production companies both in Latin America and Europe.
 In 2008, she moved to Palma de Mallorca, Spain, where she continued her career as a producer in Palma Pictures.

 In 2006, she began working in the production of the film 18 Cigarrillos y Medio with Marcelo Tolces.
 This film was released in 2011.
 Following, in 2011, she began the production of her highly acclaimed and awarded personal documentary, Cloudy Times, which was presented in 2014.
 Cloudy times is the first Paraguayan movie selected to be submitted for the Oscar Academy Awards.

-In 2020, she released her new production, Nothing but the Sun (Original title in Spanish: Apenas el sol).
+In 2020, she released her new production, Nothing but the Sun (Spanish: Apenas el sol).
 This documentary illustrates the struggles of the indigenous Ayoreo "an unequal battle in which the Ayoreo have to deal with financial pressures that threaten to prolong their agony indefinitely.
 Forced to leave their ancestral lands in spite of the Paraguayan laws granting them rights, the Ayoreo often find themselves in hostile urban contexts to which they are unable to adapt, which reject them and push them towards marginalisation."

 Ullón also wrote a book about gender violence, About Abuse and Other Relatives (Original Title in Spanish: Sobre abusos y otros parientes).
 She also works as a narrative consultant for several swiss directors.

 Ullón is a member of the Paraguayan Film Academy and a member of the European Film Academy.

 Personal life

-Ullón lives and works in Asuncion, Paraguay, and Basel, Switzerland with her partner Patrick Oser.
+Ullón lives and works in Asunción, Paraguay, and Basel, Switzerland with her partner Patrick Oser.

-Social Themes
+Social themes

 Ullón's work is highly tinted with social tones and brings attention over matters that deserve debate and awareness.